 This also helps to show how Felicia may be the best actor in the Marvel Universe.
 Felicia shows supreme confidence in the role of Elodie Gros and prepared she was for every question Tony threw her way.
 There was no hesitation in Felicia’s dialogue.
 Everything was smooth and made you believe that you were reading Felicia was Elodie Gros, which added to how well perfectly her crew crafted an airtight identity for her.

 Not being afraid to employ a mercenary like Firepower to distract Iron Man worked to paint Black Cat and her crew in the shade of grey category.
 This was not something you expect a hero to do.
-But to MacKay’s credit as a writer this fits in line with what we know Black Cat and her crew are willing to do to get their heist accomplished.
+But to MacKay’s credit as a writer, this fits in line with what we know Black Cat and her crew are willing to do to get their heist accomplished.
 You also understand that they knew Iron Man would be able to defeat Firepower relatively easily.
 The only reason they hired him was to give them the time they need without causing casualties.

 This all made for an even more fun ending as Black Cat had to quickly come up with a way to take on Iron Man after Firepower didn’t give her the full 20 minutes she needed.
 Seeing Black Cat quickly have the Nanoforge create custom Iron Man armor for her fits with what she has done against other heroes up to this point.
 It reminds you how Black Cat is able to always think on her feet, which allows her to match those that may be more powerful than her all things being fair.

 C.F.
 Villa fits in well with the fun, grounded style that this series has established during MacKay’s run.
-Villa takes full advantage of the constant move between the present and past to frame pages that compliment one another.
-You were never lost even though there was constant shifts in the timeline.
+Villa takes full advantage of the constant movement between the present and past to frame pages that compliment one another.
+You were never lost even though there were constant shifts in the timeline.
 It all flowed well thanks to Villa keeping up the tone each scene should have that depended on the characters Felicia was talking to.
 Villa also did a great job creating Iron Man armor that works in Black Cat’s costume with the design.

 The Bad: Nothing

-Overall: Black Cat #11 is a strong example why this series is one of the best comic books that Marvel is currently publishing.
+Overall: Black Cat #11 is a strong example of why this series is one of the best comic books that Marvel is currently publishing.
 Jed MacKay and C.F.
 Villa combine to tell a fun story as Felicia Hardy leads her team in what may be their biggest heist to date as they take on Tony Stark.
 The interaction between Felicia and Tony shines even brighter thanks to how MacKay frames the plan the former executes in order to make this heist successful.
 MacKay and Villa end Black Cat #11 with a final page that immediately gets you hyped for the next issue.

 To comment on this article and other Comic Book Revolution content visit our Facebook page, Twitter feed and Instagram.
 You can catch up with all of Kevin’s thoughts about comics, anime, TV shows, movies and more over on Twitter.
 You can also watch the fun and silly videos Kevin is making over on his TikTok.